Asrothear/UGC-Plugin/README.md

 # UGC EDMC-Plugin

+##Developeing a Standalone Version, just because it makes things easier for me.
+[New Repo](https://github.com/Asrothear/UGC-App)

 This is a EDMC Plugin sends all Journal Events from Elite Dangerous to a Webserver to create an indipendent Database for Communities to:
 1. Track their BGS activity
 2. Track their Fleet Carrier